Philip Day (businessman): Peacocks

-Days Department Stores
+Days Department Store in Carmarthen

-In May 2017, Day announced the Days Department Stores.
-The first store opened in former BHS premises in Guildhall Square, Carmarthen.
-According to Drapers, Day plans to open more than 50 of the stores and has plans to open shops in Crawley and Bedford.
+In May 2017, Day announced the Days Department Store, opening in the former BHS store in Guildhall Square, Carmarthen.
+The department store stocks products from a number of brands, including Peacocks, The Edinburgh Woollen Mill, Ponden Home, Jane Norman and Austin Reed.

+According to Drapers in January 2018, Day plans to open more than 50 of the stores and has plans to open shops in Crawley and Bedford.
+However, the chain would only have the Carmarthen shop, with the planned Bedford location becoming divided into Peacocks and The Edinburgh Woollen Mill with a Ponden Home concession, and the Crawley shop becoming a Peacocks.

-The department store stocks products from a number of EWM brands, including Peacocks, Edinburgh Woollen Mill, Ponden Home, Jane Norman, Jaeger, and Austin Reed.
+In November 2020, it was announced that the department store was closing, however this was U-turned with the rescue of The Edinburgh Woollen Mill in January 2021.

 Philanthropy

 Day owns a wildlife sanctuary in Scotland which undertakes research into the preservation and reintroduction of endangered Scottish wildlife, including wolves and wildcats.
 The park has more than 14 species of deer.
 Day also owns the largest green energy Anaerobic Digester in the UK.

-He is the main financial backer of Carlisle United F.C. although he says that he does not like football.
+He was the main financial backer of Carlisle United F.C. although he says that he does not like football.
 He says he supports the team because otherwise it wouldn't exist.
-Edinburgh Woollen Mill is also the main shirt sponsor of the team.
+Though Day managed to plunge the football club into over £2.1million of debt when Edinburgh Woolen Mill itself entered administration.
+Edinburgh Woollen Mill was also the main shirt sponsor of the team.